kevinolega/minimalchanges/_posts/2012-04-25-lets-go-back-to-the-beginning.md

 This mindset had an impact on everything.
 The reality is that I was tired.
 Somehow, effort and will power wasn't an issue then.
 I feel like I was too inefficient and disorganized and I'm looking for answers.

-Leo's posts kept me reading.<strong> I hate minimalism but I felt that I could pick up useful things by reading about it.</strong>
+Leo's posts kept me reading.** I hate minimalism but I felt that I could pick up useful things by reading about it.**

 It seems to enjoy reading my notes when I attended business trainings.
 I thought to myself, what if I write something original.
 All these guys were writing about clean up so I decided to write privately and showed them to.
 She said she liked it and if I started she'll be my first reader.
 I started writing during the long commutes to Morong.